yamanidev/mohamedyamani.com/src/content/blog/css-class-vs-id-selectors.md

 ---
-title: 'CSS Class vs ID Selectors — Understanding the Difference!'
+title: "CSS Class vs ID Selectors — Understanding the Difference!"
-description: 'In this article I break down two CSS selectors, classes and ids, how to use them to select HTML elements as well the difference between them.'
+description: "In this article I break down two CSS selectors, classes and ids, how to use them to select HTML elements as well the difference between them."
 canonicalUrl: "https://mohamedyamani.com/blog/css-class-vs-id-selectors/"
 pubDate: 2021-03-21
 image: "/images/thumbnails/css-class-vs-id-selectors.jpg"